Anchor Shackles: The $15 Insurance Policy

 Canada Metals Pacific

-Van Beest Excel Omega Link
+Van Beest Excel (Green Pin) Omega Link

-The actual ultimate tensile stress of the Van Beest Omega unit was 9,397 pounds.
+The actual ultimate tensile stress of the Van Beest Omega unit was 9,397 lb.
 This is below the specified minimal testing strength (untreated), but this was expected, since the Armorgalv coating process degrades strength.
 The clevis pin failed; however, it is worth noting that we did not secure the clevis pin with the high-tensile locking pins that Van Beest supplies for this purpose.

 Bottom line: A galvanized Omega shackle is hard to find in the U.S. If you are interested in pursuing this option, contact Spencer Industries, which licenses the Armorgalv process in the U.S. This approach seems like a possible solution for boaters who want to switch to G70 chain.